KDE/clazy/src/checks/level1/README-returning-data-from-temporary.md

 # returning-data-from-temporary

-Warns when returning `QByteArray::data()` from a byte array that will soon be destroyed.
+Warns when returning the data from a `QByteArray` that will soon be destroyed.

 ## Examples
 ```